I have a lot of tomatoes that are frozen on the vine. Any use for them?

 Wendy, that is what I would do and even mix red and green together when water bathing them.

 Saving these tomatoes sounds good in theory, and I commend you for not wanting to waste food.
 But, I'm afraid you would end up with a watery, practically tasteless mush.
-Maybe you can prove me wrong.
-That would make me happy.

 We also had tomatoes frozen on the vine.
 My wife boiled them and they smelt fine, they are in the fridge and water has separated but the sauce smells fine.